Naida1710/simple_baby_tracker/README.md

 The primary goal of the site owner is to empower new parents by offering a reliable, user-friendly tool to track their baby’s daily habits and developmental progress.
 This baby tracker app serves as a digital companion during the early, often overwhelming stages of parenthood.
 As a parent of a newborn, I found it challenging to keep track of my baby’s daily needs and milestones while adjusting to a new routine.
 To solve this problem, I created a tool that not only helps other new parents, but also supports me in monitoring and understanding my baby's growth.

-- **Easy Access to Data**: I want all logs to be saved automatically and securely, giving parents access to their data anytime, anywhere.
+- **Easy Access to Data**: I want all logs to be saved automatically, giving parents access to their data anytime, anywhere.

 - **Better Awareness**: I want to help parents recognize patterns in sleep, feeding, diaper changes, and growth.